|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 The Day Before Your Trip…

-We meet at 7:00 PM at the Bighorn Lodge in Moab for a pre-trip meeting.
+We meet at 7:00 PM at the OARS Warehouse in Moab for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and ask any last-minute questions.
 Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.

 We’ll get going first thing in the morning, enjoying the dramatic desert scenery unfolding around us on the drive to the put-in at the Westwater Ranger Station.
 Upon arrival at the boat ramp, our guides will present a safety talk and orientation to our boats and gear.
 Our trip begins with calm waters allowing us to take in the stunning canyon walls and desert scenery.
-A few Class II rapids will give us a taste of what lies just downstream.
+A few Class II rapids will give us a taste of what lies just downstream and this section is great for trying out the inflatable kayak or standup paddle board.

-Westwater Canyon is a perfect blend of calm waters, splashy riffles and exciting Class III-IV rapids through a black, gold and red river gorge.
-Little Dolores Rapid, Funnel Falls, Skull Rapid and Sock-It-To-Me are sure to keep the thrill level high.
+Westwater Canyon is a perfect blend of calm waters, splashy riffles and exciting Class III-IV rapids through a black, gold and red river gorge, though it’s likely we’ll take on these exciting rapids on Day 2.

 We’ll stop for lunch on a warm sand-covered beach.
 Our guides will create a delicious riverside meal while we enjoy the beauty of the canyon.
 Whatever they prepare, it will always be fresh and filling to energize us for the rapids just ahead.
 While they prepare the meal, you can swim in the calm beach waters or lounge in the sun.

 We will start the day early with hot coffee while our breakfast is prepared.
 We can watch the sunrise paint the canyon walls while eating our delicious breakfast.
-After breaking down the camp we are off to experience more of the deep canyon walls and swift currents of Westwater Canyon.
+After breaking down the camp we are off to run Westwater’s famous rapids: Little Dolores Rapid, Funnel Falls, Skull Rapid and Sock-It-To-Me!
+After the excitement of the rapids, we still get to look forward to more of the deep canyon walls and swift currents of Westwater Canyon.

 After another hearty and delicious riverside lunch we may swim or explore the canyon before heading back to the rafts.